Daniel J. Morrissey, RPG

 B.S., Geology - Virginia Tech

 M.S., Hydrology - New Mexico Tech

-Mr. Spalding has more than 28 years of experience in the conduct of quantitative hydrogeologic investigations.
-During these 28 years, Mr. Spalding has applied many numerical and analytical models for the characterization of ground-water flow and solute transport, and performed hydrogeologic investigation management.
+Chuck has more than 30 years of experience in the conduct of quantitative hydrogeologic investigations.
+During this time, he has applied many numerical and analytical models for the characterization of groundwater flow and solute transport, and performed hydrogeologic investigation management.

-Mr. Spalding was responsible for the administrative management of the Site Characterization Group in the Sterling, Virginia office of HSI-GeoTrans.
-He is experienced in a broad range of field tasks, including well drilling and installation, ground-water sampling, soil sampling, geophysical surveys, and aquifer tests.
+Chuck is experienced in a broad range of field tasks, including well drilling and installation, groundwater sampling, soil sampling, geophysical surveys, and aquifer tests.

 B.S., Hydrology - University of New Hampshire

 Ph.D., Civil Engineering - Virginia Tech

 Mike has more than 15 years of experience in the areas of quantitative hydrogeology and hydrology, contaminant fate-and-transport assessment, and water resources management.
 His professional experience has included model development in support of several large-scale, high-profile construction activities, natural resource management projects, and litigation/conflict resolution assignments.
 The sensitive nature of much of this work has allowed Mike to explore a wide variety of innovative and interdisciplinary approaches to meeting client needs and addressing site-specific challenges.